larryschirmer/url-shortener/docs/README.md

 ## Update Link

-Uses the `_id` field to select a link to update.
-All other fields are optional.
+Uses the `linkId` param to select a link to update.
+All fields are optional.
 Any fields that are not specified will not be updated.

 ### Request